-The shape of contemporary dining tables will ultimately be informed by personal taste, of course, but also by the features of the area that they will occupy—and the number of people they will most often need to accommodate.
-Depending on the size of your modern dining room or dining space, a round modern dining table may be more functional than a rectangular one, and a table that expands on occasion may make more sense than a table that seats 12 all the time.
-The fact is that there are no rules for which shape is optimal for a modern dining table—so don’t rule any particular shape out—but take into consideration design, materials, quality—and context—and make your decision with all those factors in mind.
+The shape of will ultimately be informed by personal taste, of course, but also by the features of the area that they will occupy—and the number of people they will most often need to accommodate.
+Depending on the size of your family or guest lists, a round modern dining table may be more functional than a rectangular one, and an extendable dining table may make more sense than a table that seats 12 all the time.
+The fact is that there are no rules for which shape is optimal—so don’t rule any particular shape out—but take into consideration design, materials, quality—and context—and make your decision with all those factors in mind.

-Beyond wood and glass, contemporary dining tables may be comprised of almost any material, and the material choice you settle on should complement the other furniture and design elements in your modern dining room.
+Beyond wood and glass, dining tables may be comprised of almost any material, and the material choice you settle on should complement the other furniture and design elements in your modern dining room.
 Maintenance is also an important consideration.
-How much use your modern dining table gets, how easily it can become marked or damaged, and how easily it can be cleaned and restored should also be a deciding factor in your material choice.
+How much do you use your table and how easily it can become marked or damaged, and how easily it can be cleaned and restored should also be a deciding factor in your material choice.